JamesLaverack/mcmap-container/README.md

-# mcmap-container
+# mcmap Container

-Container image file for the Minecraft renderer mcmap
+Dockerfile to create a container image for the Minecraft map renderer [mcmap](https://github.com/spoutn1k/mcmap).